sfomuseum/go-html-offline/README.md

     	Indicate how command line arguments should be interpreted.
 Valid options are: files, directory. (default "file") -server-worker-url string
-    	The URI of the JavaScript service worker. (default "sw.js")
+    	The URI of the JavaScript service worker. (default "sw.js") -url value
+    	One or more URLs to append to the service worker cache list
 ```

 For example: